-4. Policy Details
+Policy Details 4.

-Discrimination, bullying and sexual harassment are unacceptable at Unitywater and are unlawful.
+Sexual harassment is unacceptable at Unitywater and is unlawful.

-If a Unitywater team member is found to have engaged in such conduct, the conduct will be dealt with in accordance with the Disciplinary Procedure.
+If a Unitywater team member is found to have engaged in such conduct, the conduct will be dealt with in accordance with the Disciplinary Procedure (Pr8160).

-It is the responsibility of all Unitywater team members, to ensure that the workplace is free from discrimination, bullying and sexual harassment.
+It is the responsibility of all Unitywater team members, to ensure that the workplace is free from sexual harassment and positive steps are taking to ensure all team members feel safe at work.